OpenDiS/OpenDiS/doc/installation/compilation/compile_on_mc3.md

 ````

 #### Install FFTW
-Follow the instructions at <mark>this wiki page</mark> to install FFW in your home directory.
+Follow the instructions at this [wiki page](http://micro.stanford.edu/wiki/Install_FFTW3) to install FFW in your home directory.
 The library and include files should be put in paths consistent with what’s specified in the ``cmake/sys.cmake.mc3_cpu`` file.

 #### Build ExaDiS/KOKKOS (OMP version)